 An enormous amount of information can be gleaned from labels when you know how to interpret them.
-Those of you fortunate enough to have seen "Ladies in Black" on stage a couple of years ago (see my review on Blogger and watch out for the upcoming film) may recall that the main character Lisa befriends the sophisticated European Magda, who works in the "Model Gowns" section of a Sydney department store - the most prestigious department.
+Those of you fortunate enough to have seen "Ladies in Black" on stage a couple of years ago (see my review on Blogger) may recall that the main character Lisa befriends the sophisticated European Magda, who works in the "Model Gowns" section of a Sydney department store - the most prestigious department.

 Model gowns were those that were copies of designer gowns, usually under licence.
 Sydney company House of Youth had the licence to make copies of Dior gowns for the Australian market and is what we would call in Australia "The bee's knees", meaning the very best.
 This lace skirt and top is not a Dior design, but the "Model" on the label indicates that it is a copy of a designer outfit

 By the 1960s it was the norm to buy ones clothes in a store, although most women still sewed at home, and often had a special occasion gown custom made if they were comfortably well off.
 Fabric tags begin to appear on garments.